dogukanakkaya/go-script/README.md

-# Go-Script: A JavaScript-like Interpreter
+# Go-Script: A JavaScript Interpreter

 A JavaScript interpreter written in Go from scratch, featuring variables, functions, objects, loops, conditionals etc.